bigsnarfdude/kaggle_fish/README.md

 # Step 1
 Download data from kaggle.

-I put all my data unzipped into directory
+I put all my data unzipped into directory.
+Then "mkdir train_split"  and mkdir "val_split".

 ```
 /media/datadisk/nature/